iptq/team-yirendui-picoctf-2014-writeups/README.md

 So this year I worked alone again.
 Here's my write-ups.

 I realize that some of the flags are randomly generated.
 In that case I will try to provide the source files attached to the writeup.
+If this is the case, the flag will be based on the attached files, so even if you have a different one, try again with the attached files.

 ## Something's Wrong?
 Missing?